jason-nideffer/phenoclone/README.md

 ## Getting help

-If you encounter any issues with phenoclone, please open an [issue](https://github.com/jason-nideffer/phenoclone/issues).
+If you encounter any problems with phenoclone or if you have any questions, please open an [issue](https://github.com/jason-nideffer/phenoclone/issues).